 Like all tax credits, it will DIRECTLY REDUCE THE TOTAL AMOUNT OF TAXES YOU OWE.
-When you file your taxes, for the year you purchased your home (2008 or 2009), you will be able to subtract the amount of the credit from your Federal income tax liability, increasing the size of your refund or reducing the amount you owe.
+When you file your taxes, for the year you purchased your home, you will be able to subtract the amount of the credit from your Federal income tax liability, increasing the size of your refund or reducing the amount you owe.
 For example, you file your 'normal' tax return and find that you owe \$2,000 in taxes.
-With this credit, your tax liability could be lowered by \$8,000-which means, you instead get a \$6,000 tax REFUND check from IRS.
+With this credit, your tax liability could be lowered by \$8,000-which means, you instead get a \$6,000 tax REFUND check from the IRS.

-NOW AVAILABLE AT CLOSING!
+AVAILABLE AT CLOSING!

 When the credit was first passed, money was not available until a buyer filed tax forms after the home purchase.
-Several states including: Colorado, Delaware, Idaho, Kentucky, Missouri, Nebraska, New Jersey, New Mexico, Ohio, Pennsylvania, Tennessee, and Virginia creatively found ways to make cash available to buyers at closing.
+Several states - 18 and counting creatively found ways to make cash available to buyers at closing through their state finance agencies.
 The Federal government followed suit.
 On May 29, 2009, the Department of Housing and Urban Development announced guidelines for FHA lenders that enable them to make the credit available to buyers at closing for costs or a down payment above the 3.5 percent required for an FHA insured loan.
-This means the credit can be available at closing regardless of where you're purchasing.
+This means the credit can be available at closing regardless of where you're purchasing if your lender participates in this program.
 States continue to maintain their credit monetization programs, so check with your state housing finance agency as well as your lender for details.

 HOW BIG IS THE TAX CREDIT?

-THE TAX CREDIT IS EQUAL TO 10% OF THE PURCHASE PRICE OF YOUR HOME UP TO \$8,000.
+THE TAX CREDIT IS EQUAL TO 10% OF THE PURCHASE PRICE OF YOUR HOME UP TO \$8,000 FOR FIRST-TIME BUYERS AND UP TO \$6,500 FOR REPEAT BUYERS.

-The credit passed in 2008 was limited to \$7,500 and that limit still applies to homes purchased in 2008.
-The full credit is available for single individuals whose adjusted gross income is less than \$75,000.
-If your adjusted gross income is greater than \$75,000 and your home purchase qualifies you for the full credit, the credit phases out according to the dollar amount (or percentage if less than \$8,000) in the chart below.
+The full credit is available for single individuals whose adjusted gross income is less than \$125,000.
+If your adjusted gross income is greater than \$125,000 and your home purchase qualifies you for the full credit, the credit phases out according to the dollar amount (or percentage if less than \$8,000 as would be the case for repeat buyers) in the chart below.

-For married couples filing jointly, the credit begins to phase out at an adjusted gross income of \$150,000.
+For married couples filing jointly, the credit begins to phase out at an adjusted gross income of \$225,000.
 The dollar amounts in the chart below correspond to a phase out of the full tax credit (percentages are for credits less than \$8,000).